 Get involved on Facebook or sign up to the Little Chalfont Community Association

 The Planning Inspectors who will undertake the Examination in Public have been appointed and have begun to assess the Chiltern & South Bucks Draft Local Plan to 2036.
-The dates of the public hearing sessions are, however, still awaited
+The public hearing sessions will commence in March 2020.